The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 4. **Choose your favorite web application.
 What's an example of a one-to-many and many-to-many relationship that might exist within the app?**
 <br>

-5. **Build a full CRUD, RESTful API using Express for a Todo List.
-A TodoList should have many items and belong to a user.
+5. **Using your previous Todo List app, build a full CRUD, RESTful API.
+You will add additional routes to your existing app.
 Each endpoint should respond with the appropriate JSON response.

+Modify your exisiting project so that you have two models: **ITEM** and **USER**.
+A user has many items and an item belongs to a user.

 Our API should support:**
-   * **An index route to see a list of todos.**
+   * **An index route to see a list of all todos items.**
    * **A show route to see details about an individual todo item.**
    * **The ability to update a todo (i.e. mark complete)**
    * **Delete a todo item**
    * **Create a Todo list item**

-   **Deploy Your Project to Heroku and submit the link:**
+   **Deploy Your Project to Heroku and submit the link on Canvas.
+Provide the URL to your github repo as a comment in your submission.**